 One of the most ancient, traditional purposes of music is storytelling of all kinds.
-From ancient fables and tales to important religious events, sharing events through songs is an incredible way to pass valuable stories on from generation to generation, solidifying their place in history and culture.
+From ancient fables and tales to important religious events, sharing events through songs is an incredible way to pass on valuable stories from one generation to another, solidifying their place in history and culture.

-On top of sharing stories, songs can teach us Biblical theology that we otherwise might miss.
-As the process of singing activates both sides of the brain, it not only spurs memory but encourages concentration, facilitating education and ultimately easy worship.
+On top of sharing stories, songs can teach us biblical theology that we might miss otherwise.
+As the process of singing activates both sides of the brain, it not only spurs memory but encourages concentration, facilitating education and ultimately expressive worship.

 As people tend to remember the songs they sing in church, more theology is shared through hymns than through preaching for the average churchgoer.
 Therefore, the hymns held in your church’s repertoire are of the utmost importance in shaping the faith of your congregation.